 Apollos was a converted Jew who worked for the Lord, mainly in Ephesus and the province of Achaia which capital was Corinth.
 It is understandable that some may liked his teachings, he was eloquent & mighty in the Scriptures, but the problem was when many were taking this favoritism to a point where it was causing division among members of the same church.

 The division in Corinth that Paul addressed (1 Cor.
-3) was NOT DOCTRINAL, all of these teachers mentioned were teaching the same doctrine, the same gospel, the same Lord Jesus.
-They didn’t have different denominations, for that reason is not talking about unity among denominations.
-Besides accepting a different doctrine would be a contradiction and there are not contradictions in the Word of God, there is only lack of information on our part or we are taking verses out of context.
+3) was NOT DOCTRINAL, ALL of these teachers mentioned there, were teaching the same doctrine, the same gospel, the same Lord Jesus.
+They didn’t have different denominations, for that reason is NOT talking about unity among different denominations or faiths!
+Besides, accepting a different doctrine would be a contradiction and there are not contradictions in the Word of God, there is only a lack of information on our part or we are taking verses out of context.
 There is only one spiritual truth!

 “For there are many unruly and vain talkers and deceivers, specially they of the circumcision: whose mouths must be stopped, who subvert whole houses, teaching things which they ought not, for filthy lucre’s sake. … This witness is true.
 Wherefore rebuke them sharply, that they may be sound in the faith; not giving heed to Jewish fables, and commandments of men, that turn from the truth.“ Titus 1:10-14